landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 Remember how I said [only one loader sampled seemed to support TLS data](https://github.com/DarthTon/Blackbone/blob/5ede6ce50cd8ad34178bfa6cae05768ff6b3859b/src/BlackBone/ManualMap/Native/NtLoader.cpp#L153)?
 This happens to be the same approach they took.

-I looked at who calls `LdrpAllocateTlsEntry` (method #2) and a private function `LdrpHandleTlsData`, which is called when a new module is loaded, has no sanity checks on whether or not the module's TLS data has already been handled.
+I looked at who calls `LdrpAllocateTlsEntry` (method #2) and a private function `LdrpHandleTlsData`, which is called when a new module is loaded, is responsible for setting up almost all of the state relating to a module's TLS.

+It has no sanity checks on whether or not the module's TLS data has already been handled.
 Which is awesome, and actually makes sense!
 Why sanity check if this function is only ever called once during real loader scenarios?

 We can abuse this by performing the following operations: